2014 Scottish independence referendum: Online campaigns

 At the launch of the Yes Scotland campaign in May 2012, Alex Salmond said that the case for independence would be driven by community activism and "online wizardry".

 The not-for-profit and non-partisan What Scotland Thinks project tracked poll and survey data, including online activity, during the referendum campaign.
 Using data from the Applied Quantitative Methods Network (AQMeN) research centre, the project compiled the social media activity of the two main campaigns, Yes Scotland and Better Together, by monitoring their respective Facebook and Twitter accounts since August 2013.
 What Scotland Thinks published a report in February 2014 stating that the Yes Scotland campaign was gaining more Facebook likes.
 Following the launch of the White Paper on 26 November, the average gap between the two Facebook pages grew from about 8,000 to about 23,000 by February 2014.
 Analysis of the campaigns' Twitter accounts showed the gap between the campaigns increased from approximately 8,000 followers in August 2013 to 13,804 followers in February 2014, in favour of Yes Scotland.
 The project published a further report in June 2014 saying that greater online activity for Yes Scotland had continued.

 Professor Michael Keating said in April 2014 that the pro-independence movement was visibly stronger and fighting a "ground war", while unionist supporters were fighting an air war' of facts and figures".

 The launch of online celebrity videos from both viewpoints was reported by the media in mid-July 2014.
 The "Let's Stay Together" campaign group produced a YouTube video called Scotland, you're my best friend, featuring John Barrowman, Ross Kemp and Eddie Izzard.
 A pro-independence video was produced by Yes Scotland and appeared on the campaign's YouTube channel.
 Titled "✘ on September 18th #voteYes", the video features 32 people, including David Hayman, Martin Compston and Stuart Braithwaite.
+The group also organised an open letter to the Scottish public from 200 British public figures which stated "...how very much we value our bonds of citizenship with you, and to express our hope that you will vote to renew them."

 English language brochure produced by the Foreign and Commonwealth Office comparing the 2014 Crimean status referendum with the 2014 Scottish independence referendum.

 The pro-independence organisation National Collective was identified by the Independent newspaper as the initiators of an online hashtag campaign that began in mid-August 2014.
 Writing for the Independent, Antonia Molloy said that the previous "#IndyReasons" hashtag campaign served as the inspiration for the "#YesBecause" campaign that was observed on the Twitter, Facebook and Vine social media platforms.
 From 21 August, users were invited to explain their reasons for voting "Yes" and #YesBecause was trending on Twitter after an hour from the launch.
 The Canadian Broadcasting Corporation (CBC) reported on 22 August that a "#NoBecause" campaign emerged in opposition to the Collective.